josephbondjobo/CodeX/README.md

   </tr>
 </table>

-The Broadsword team will be responsible for the implementation of the Web Navigation system.
+The CodeX team will be responsible of the implementation of the Reroute Systems Project.
-A documentation of our system has also been provided.

 <br/>